b-mangel/Website/docs/index.md

 If you're interested in learning more about the competition and our design process here is our [final video](https://www.youtube.com/watch?v=8frTduJzepY).

 ## <a name="4641"></a>CS 4641, Intro to Machine Learning: Group Project

+As the title of the class suggests, CS 4641 was an introductory course for upperclassmen to learn many unsupervised and supervised machine learning algorithms.
+At the start of the course students were split into groups and decided what topic to structure their projects' around.
+As I didn't know many students in my section, my team consisted of myself and three people I had never met previously.
+We chose the prediction of heart disease as our topic.
+The main premise of our project was to pull datasets from online and ran them through unsupervised learning algorithms to prune and improve the consistency of our data.
+Once the initial pruning was complete we utilized many supervised learning algorithms, such as: support vector machines (SVM), neural networks, logistic regression, and decision trees to determine which algorithms were better suited to this topic.

+All four of us worked equally on the coding, presentations, data collection, and reseach for this project.
+The supervised learning algorithm I was responsible for during the project was decision trees.
+A more in-depth analysis of this project can be viewed on the [webpage](https://cs4641-group52.github.io/Heart-Disease-Risk-Project/) we needed to create.

 ## <a name="4182"></a>ME 4182, Capstone